agnescameron/knitted-synthesisers-documentation/knitted-synthesisers.md

 * jumper wires
 * 5V power supply
 * 4 crocodile clip cables
-* a 68kΩ resistor
+* a 100kΩ resistor
-* a 8.2kΩ resistor
+* a 10kΩ resistor
-* a 10k variable resistor
+* a 10kΩ variable resistor
-* a 100k variable resistor
+* a 100kΩ variable resistor
 * some conductive knit samples

-### how to measure resistance using a multimeter
+### note: measuring resistance using a multimeter

 Attach the crocodile clips to the edge of the sample, and connect the other ends to the multimeter.
 Move the wheel of the multimeter to the setting with the Ω symbol, and press the 'mode' button until you also see a Ω on the screen.

 Once the system is connected, you should see a reading of the sample's resistance on the multimeter.
 Try stretching the sample and the number should decrease!
 Note that the letters next to Ω refer to the magnitude: k stands for 'kilo' (x1000), and M stands for 'mega' (x 10,000).
 You want your sample to be at least a few kΩ for this to work.

-### how to read circuit diagrams
+### note: reading circuit diagrams

-calculating resistor and capacitor size

-the smaller the capacitor, the less time it will take to fill up, and the higher the frequency

-the smaller

-* breadboard
-* 1/4" jack breakout
-* a sample of knitting made with conductive yarn (measure the resistance)
-* a resistor with the same resistance
-*
-*
+On a chip like the 555 timer, pins are numbered from 1-8, and are numbered counter-clockwise, beginning with the pin to the left of the notched end.
+On the circuit diagram, pins don't appear in this order -- this allows the wires to be represented without needing to cross over one another, but can be confusing when translating into reality.

+Here's what the circuit looks like when assembled:

 ### knitted modular synthesisers